Keysafe reads and decrypts Apple Keychain files. Use Keysafe to securely access your passwords and credentials without a Mac.

 Below are the available options and flags supported by

-% ./keysafe -h Usage of ./keysafe: -config string File path to configuration. -export string path to write exported contents as .tar.gz, or hypen (-) to write to standard output (stdout) -h Show this help message and exit. (shorthand) -help Show this help message and exit. -l string Path to licence certificate file (PEM encoded) (shorthand) (default "~/.miln/licence.pem") -legal Show legal notices and exit. -licence string Path to licence certificate file (PEM encoded) (default "~/.miln/licence.pem") -path string path to Keychain file or hypen (-) to read from standard input (stdin) (default "~/Library/Keychains/login.keychain-db") -show-licence Show licence details and exit. -v Show version details and exit. (shorthand) -version Show version details and exit.
+% ./keysafe -h Usage of ./keysafe: -config string File path to configuration. -export string path to write exported contents as .tar.gz, or hypen (-) to write to standard output (stdout) -h Show this help message and exit. (shorthand) -help Show this help message and exit. -l string Directory path to licence certificate files (PEM encoded) (shorthand) (default "~/.miln/") -legal Show legal notices and exit. -licence string Directory path to licence certificate files (PEM encoded) (default "~/.miln/") -path string path to Keychain file or hypen (-) to read from standard input (stdin) (default "~/Library/Keychains/login.keychain-db") -show-licence Show licence details and exit. -v Show version details and exit. (shorthand) -version Show version details and exit.

 The Keychain password may be provided by the environment variable